benburrill/sphinx/README.rst

 sleep                                            sleep ARG               Sleep for the given number of milliseconds. flag                                             flag IDENTIFIER         Indicates program status.
 The identifier can be anything,
                                                                          though some identifiers have somewhat special meaning.
-                                                                         ``flag done`` is used to indicate to the user that the primary computational task is finished and that the program is about to enter terminal non-termination.
+                                                                         ``flag done`` is typically used to indicate successful non-termination.
 ================================================ ======================= ==========================================================